onder7/astrowamp/README_EN.md

 - 🟢 **Node.js** - Modern JavaScript runtime environment
 - 📊 **phpMyAdmin** - Easy-to-use database management interface

-Start and stop all these services with a single click!
-No installation required, completely portable.

 ## 🚀 Standalone Executable